 Skynet – The fictional artificial intelligence system in the Terminator franchise, Skynet serves as the primary antagonist.

-Mr. Robot – A drama / thriller television show essentially based on a central character who is a cyber security engineer by day and a hacker by night.
+Mr. Robot – A drama / thriller television show.
+It is based on a character who is a cyber security engineer by day and a hacker by night.

 Machine learning – Essentially the scientific study of statistical models and algorithms used within computer systems to perform tasks without instruction.
 Seen as a subset of AI, machine learning relies on inference and patterns instead.